 Never Go Back to Credit Cards Again

-When you finally commit to living without credit cards and change your habits accordingly, you’ll find that it feels weird at first.
+When you finally commit to ditching credit cards and you change your habits accordingly, you’ll find that it feels weird at first.
 Any time you’re starting a new habit it feels foreign, but in a very short time it becomes normal and you will wonder why you didn’t start using cash only a long time ago.

 When Angie and I finally cut up our credit cards for good, I’ll be honest, I was a little concerned.